 A: Previous work or clerkship experience in a community pharmacy is not required, but is desirable.

 Q: What kind of patient care services does the resident do?

 A: Patient care services will include health and wellness screenings for the following disease states: diabetes, dyslipidemia, hypertenstion, osteoporosis, asthma, and others.
-The resident will also be responsible for the medication therapy management program in its community pharmacies.
-NorthShore provides adult immunizations at the Sunset Foods locations.
-Other services include health seminars on topics that pertain to the particular patient population and medication review events for the elderly.
+The resident will also be responsible for immunizations and the medication therapy management program in its community pharmacies.
+Services include health seminars on topics that pertain to the particular patient population and medication review events for the elderly.
 The resident will also experience several ambulatory pharmacy sites including the Anticoagulation Clinic, General Medicine Clinic, and Oncology Service.

 Q: What rotations are available?

 A: The resident will complete the following rotations: Community Wellness, Medication Safety, Oncology, Pharmacy Staffing, General Medicine, Pharmacy Management , Direct Patient Care, Anticoagulation, Drug Information, Pharmacy Administration and Integrative Medicine.
 The program accommodates the individual’s experience and specific areas of interest.